bravoserver/bravo/docs/administration.rst

     Which serializer to use for saving worlds.
-Currently, the "alpha" and "beta" serializers are provided for MC Alpha and MC Beta compatibility, respectively. build_hooks
+Currently, the "alpha" and "beta" serializers are provided for MC Alpha and MC Beta compatibility, respectively.
-    Which :ref:`build_hooks` to enable.
-This is a list of plugins; see above. dig_hooks
-    Which :ref:`dig_hooks` to enable.
-This is a list of plugins. generators
-    Which :ref:`terrain_generator_plugins` to use.
-This is a list of plugins. seasons
-    Which :ref:`season_plugins` to enable.
-This, too, is a list of plugins. automatons
-    Which :ref:`automatons` to enable.
-Another list of plugins.

 Plugin Data Files
 =================